zoardgodor/ZVidDown/README.md

 # ZVidDown – Video Downloader

-This is a simple graphical video downloader application that allows you to download video, audio, or just video from YouTube and other supported sites.
+This is a simple graphical video downloader application that allows you to download video, audio, or just video from thousands of websites.

 ## Main Features